If you have any questions or need help, you may contact us to assist you.

 A: All Obaku watches are either 3ATM (30 meter) or 5 ATM (50 meters) water resistant, not to be confused as being "waterproof".

-Obaku watches are classified as fashion watches that are resistant to contact with water and can be used when washing hands or wearing in the rain, but cannot be used for swimming, diving, or other activities that require regular repeated water submersion.
+Obaku watches are classified as fashion watches which are resistant to contact with water and can be used when washing hands or wearing in the rain, but cannot be used for swimming, diving, or other activities that require regular repeated water submersion.

 ATM water resistant rating is a measurement of the amount of atmospheric pressure a watchcase is resistant too during a static test, or series of static tests, and does not measure the effects of repeated submersion of the watch at various depths.
 It is not correct to say 3ATM means that a watch can be taken down to a depth of 30 meters below the surface of the water.
 It is also important to note that you should never take your Obaku watch into a hot tub or sauna as hot water and steam can also affect water resistance.